kalxas/rasdaman/doc/main/05_geo-services-guide.rst

   ..
 NOTE::

-     wcst_import analyzes each input file from ``paths`` and maximum time to open one file to analyze is 60 seconds.
-If during this time, the file cannot be opened, then, wcst_import will try to open it 3 more times.
-If the file is still not possible to open, then, it will:
+     wcst_import analyzes each input file from ``paths`` and maximum time to open one file for this purpose is 60 seconds.
+If during this time the file cannot be opened, then wcst_import will try to open it two more times.
+If the file is still not possible to open, then it will:

-     - Throw exception and stop the importing process if ``skip`` setting is ``False``
+     - throw exception and stop the importing process if ``skip`` setting is ``False``, or
-     - Ignore the input file and continue with these other input files if ``skip`` setting is ``True``
+     - ignore this file and continue with the other input files if ``skip`` setting is ``True``

 * ``inspire`` section contains the settings for importing INSPIRE coverage: